Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Limitations

 We evaluated zero-shot transfer on two tasks: WiC and LSCD.
 Both use the same bi-encoder architecture and cosine similarity to produce their outputs.
 While these results provide useful insights, further research is needed to validate the findings across other tasks and model architectures.

 Our evaluation of LLaMA is limited to the WiC task, and several factors constrain its interpretability.
 First, its pretraining data is unknown so we could not assess the correlation of performance with pretraining size.
 Second, LLaMA's pretraining could include the datasets used in our training or evaluation.
 And lastly, adapting WiC to LLaMA’s generative format (see Appendix~\ref{sec:llama_details}) introduced further limitations, such as the lack of a threshold to control sense discrimination, and a cue about the task for LLaMA, which encoder-based models lacked.
 Considering these, LLaMA is not directly comparable to the other models.
-Future work is needed to better understand these architectural differences.

-Despite the exclusion of most LLMs, our study remains broadly relevant.
-Simpler encoder-based models continue to play a key role, especially in scenarios requiring efficient, resource-conscious deployment.
-Unlike LLMs, they can run on edge devices, perform better in low-resource settings and specialized domains, and are far more cost-effective.
-As LLMs remain computationally expensive and inaccessible in many real-world applications, encoder models will continue to be important for both research and industry.
+Future work is needed to better understand the impact of these architectural differences.
+Due to computational resource constraints, we were unable to include other larger-scale models (8B+ parameters) or mixture-of-experts (MoE) variants in our experiments.
+Despite this, our study remains broadly relevant as encoder-based models remain crucial for tasks like classification, regression, and ranking in retrieval systems, where their efficiency and lower resource demands make them well-suited.
+Additionally, on-device performance requires fast inference and low memory usage.
+While recent hardware and quantization techniques enable some larger models to run locally on powerful devices, encoder models remain preferred for many real-world applications that require fast, cost-effective, and scalable solutions, especially in specialized or low-resource settings.

 Further investigation into the factors influencing zero-shot performance, particularly in low-resource languages, is essential for improving cross-lingual transfer and democratizing access to language technologies.